twilio/video-quickstart-ios/README.md

 own video apps with Twilio Video.
 Before we begin, we need to get the access token.

 You can retrieve the access token from [here](https://www.twilio.com/user/account/video/getting-started).
 Just select iOS as your platform and you'll be able to generate an access token.
-Copy and paste that access token into your project.
+Under the listenForInvites method in CreateConversationViewController.m replace this line

+        NSString *accessToken = @"access_token";

+with the access token you copied.

 ## Setting Up The Application